mnebuerquo/add-my-account/readme.md

 _This is a transcript of a fictional phone call between CEO Neil and Tech Consultant Sherman._

-*CEO Neil:* Sherman, our critical web app is down, and no one here knows how to fix it.
+*CEO Neil:* Sherman, someone rebooted the server and now our critical web app is down, and no one here knows how to fix it.
 Our main tech guy is out on a camping trip and I can't get him on the phone.

 *Sherman:* Ok.
 I can figure it out, but I'll have to be able to get into the server and get sudo access.